-The tax rate on corporate income of firms doing business in the state is the greater of a minimum tax based on relative sales ($150-$100,000, approximating 0.1 percent) or an income-based levy of 6.6 percent on amounts up to $250,000 and 7.6 percent above that (this second tier switches to $10 million in 2013).
+The tax rate on corporate income of firms doing business in the state is 6.6 percent (minimum payment = $10).
 To apportion income for corporations with multi-state operations, Oregon relies 100 percent on relative interstate sales-i.e., single-sales factor with throwback rule in adherence to Uniform Division of Income Tax Purposes Act (UDITPA).
 Consequently, additional corporate assets or payroll in Oregon does not increase tax exposure.

 In addition to federal withholdings and minor payroll-based rates in a few county-regional transit districts, the following apply to businesses with employees in Oregon:

-In 2011 - as calculated on the first $32,300 of each covered employee's wages - this tax rate ranges from 2.2-5.4 percent for experienced employers with an average rate of nearly 3.08 percent.
-The 2011 base rate for new employers is 3.3 percent, which changes to a company-specific, experience-based rate after the first 21-33 months of operations.
+Unemployment insurance: In 2008-as calculated on the first $30,200 of each covered employee's wages-this tax rate ranges from 0.7 to 5.4 percent for experienced employers with an average rate of nearly 1.7 percent.
+The 2008 base rate for new employers is 2.1 percent, which changes to a company-specific, experience-based rate after the first 21 to 33 months of operations.

-Oregon has created a system with among the lowest such costs in the country that is a benefit to employers, who may purchase coverage from any provider qualified to write workers' compensation insurance.
+Workers' compensation insurance: Oregon has created a system that is a benefit to employers, who may purchase coverage from any provider qualified to write workers' compensation insurance.
 Alternatively, the State Accident Insurance Fund (SAIF), a public, non-profit corporation, offers coverage, and qualifying large employers may receive certification as self-insured.
 Actual premiums will depend on the insurance carrier and on industrial and occupational classifications.
 Employee/employer withholding of $0.014/hour (each) supports state services.

 Tangible real and (business) personal property, unless specifically exempted, is subject to local taxation by counties, cities, schools and other districts.
 Registered vehicles and inventories, including raw materials, goods-in-process and finished products, are entirely exempt.
 Taxable property is always assessed at an amount equal to or less than real market value.
-A lower ratio may apply, because any annual appreciation in taxable value may not exceed three percent.
-The taxable value of new property is determined based on the county's average ratio of assessed value to real market value (AV/RMV) for all property with the same classification (e.g., residential); for new industrial property, the initial AV is often but not always at or near 100 percent of RMV.
+A lower ratio may apply, because any annual appreciation in taxable value may not exceed 3 percent.
+The taxable value of new property is determined based on the county's average ratio of assessed value to real market value (AV/RMV) for all property with the same classification (e.g., residential); for new industrial property, the initial AV will typically be at or near 100 percent of RMV.
 Additionally, the State Constitution caps every property tax bill at not more than 1.5 percent of RMV, aside from levies for voter-approved bond issuances.
-The tax rates vary by couple fold by location, but average around 1.5-1.6 percent of assessed value.

 Sales and use taxes: